lucasponce92/Connecting-Json/README.md

 ## Classes

 The first thing we'll do is to define our classes.
 We will work with User and Address, I wanted to show you how to consume a webservice and decode Json data into classes, using one class inside another class, since I've never seen a tutorial covering this.

+We will make subclasses of Codable, so we will be able to decode and encode Json data to our class and vice versa using coding keys and values

 ### User